toosi/Circuits_Intutive_Physics/README.md

 # Circuits for Intuitive Physics Understanding in Vision models (Under Construction)

-This repository contains code and data for investigating how JEPA (Joint Embedding Predictive Architecture) models represent intuitive physics concepts.
-It builds upon the work in the paper *Intuitive physics understanding emerges from self-supervised pretraining on natural videos* by Quentin Garrido et al.
+This repository contains code and data for investigating how JEPA (Joint Embedding Predictive Architecture) models represent intuitive physics concepts using mechanistic interpretabilty methods.
+It builds upon the work in the paper *Intuitive physics understanding emerges from self-supervised pretraining on natural videos* by Quentin Garrido et al and the methods developed in *Interpretability in the Wild: a Circuit for Indirect Object Identification in GPT-2 small by Kevin Wang et al.

 ## Overview